nicolefabian/AIWritingAssistant/README.md

 A web application designed to enhance your writing experience using the power of AI.
 This project integrates several modern web technologies to offer a seamless and interactive user interface for writing assistance.

+## **Features**

+- **Spelling Checker**: Automatically detects and corrects spelling errors in your text.
+- **Grammar Checking**: Enhances the quality of your writing by identifying and suggesting corrections for grammatical errors.
+- **Rephrase Sentences**: Provides alternative sentence structures to improve clarity or tone.
+- **Save Corrected Sentences**: Allows users to save corrected sentences.

 ## **Technologies Used**
 - **React**: Frontend framework
 - **Tailwind CSS**: For styling